samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

   |----------------- |----------------------------------------------------------------------------------------------------------------
   |`client_id`{:.param}      |Your application ID.
   |`client_secret`{:.param}  |Your application secret.
   |`grant_type`{:.param}     |The type of token being requested.
-In this case, we are requesting an authorization code type of access token.
+In this case, we are requesting an Authorization Code type of access token.
   |`redirect_uri`{:.param}   |(Optional) The redirect URI you supplied to us for your application.
   |`code`{:.param}           |The authorization code returned by the authorize call.